beck24/stencil-component-prefetch/readme.md

     export class AppRoot {
       @Element() el: HTMLElement;

-Use the `componentDidRender` lifecycle hook to fetch a reference to the prefetcher and pre-fetch your components
+Use the `componentDidLoad` lifecycle hook to fetch a reference to the prefetcher and pre-fetch your components

-    componentDidRender() {
+    componentDidLoad() {

       const componentsConfig = [
         {